TdimicG/TRepoG/README.md

-# TRepoG
-Repo for test git
+# Test repo for git education